Lamu at Last

 Street Food, Straight From the Sea

-Shella is Lamu Town’s prettier, younger sister.
+Shela is Lamu Town's prettier, younger sister.
 There you can find the higher-end hotels and restaurants, way more tourists, and a beautiful white sand beach that stretches for miles.
-Everyone recommended Chris and I stay there, but were happy with our choice to stay in Lamu Town and make day trips to Shella.
-It’s not far, only a 45 minute walk along the water or a 10-minute, 100 KSh boat ride, and overall we felt the experience was more authentic and there were more things to do in Lamu Town than in Shella.
-It’s definitely worth spending a day in Shella though.
+Everyone recommended Chris and I stay there, but were happy with our choice to stay in Lamu Town and make day trips to Shela.
+It's not far, only a 45 minute walk along the water or a 10-minute, 100 KSh boat ride, and overall we felt the experience was more authentic and there were more things to do in Lamu Town than in Shela.
+It's definitely worth spending a day in Shela though.

 Build Your Beach Body on the Beach